dekarrin/mtgdb/README.md

 [ ] update list-decks -
   - It IS included in count with separate wishlist count unless -O/--owned is given [ ] update import -
-  - NOT a duplicate if it was only wishlisted before, but it will be a third operation, enable wishlist.
+  - NOT a duplicate if it was only wishlisted before, but it will be a third operation, fill wishlist.
-[ ] affects export-decks -
+[x] affects export-decks -
-  - A new field indicating wishlist count is included in output [ ] affects import-decks -
+  - A new field indicating wishlist count is included in output
+  - Count is changed to 'owned count'
+[ ] affects import-decks -
   - If wishlist count > 0, it is added as a wishlist item